Our Research Partners

 Prof Tom Stoneham

-Tom is a Professor of Philosophy and former Head of Department at the University of York, where he is currently the Dean of the York Graduate Research School.
+Tom is a Professor of Philosophy and Head of Department at the University of York.
 He specialises in perception, memory, and dreaming; the metaphysics of nothingness and time; and early modern British Philosophy.
+One of his research projects is about the nature of dreaming as the product of bodily reactions and social influences in a context of a culture of the significance of certain dream narratives.

 Dr Robert A Davies